Ten Questions We’re Asked About Lighthouse AI Search (and Our Answers)

 A little.
 After loading data to a Relativity workspace, select the saved search you want indexed and build the AI Search index.
 It’s quick.
 We recommend standard reductions (dedupe, email threading, junk removal) but not keyword culling, since culling can hide important concepts you don’t yet know to look for.

-Question 10: Can we export results easily?
+Question 10: Can we export results easily from AI Search?

 Yes.
 While AI Search returns exemplars (not “all docs”), you can mass-code those documents and push them into your Relativity workflows for export, batching to reviewers, or using them as seed sets, then expand to related families, threads, and near-dupes.